GreatArkStudios/rbyremaindercal/README.md

 </p>
 =
 <H2>Documentation </h2>
-The puts operation prints a line of text on the console with a new line, the prints operation prints a line of text on the console with out a new line.
+<P>The puts operation prints a line of text on the console with a new line, the prints operation prints a line of text on the console with out a new line.</p>
 =
 The puts operation example:
 ```ruby